IntelLabs/ParallelAccelerator.jl/README.md

 order, all arrays that need to be relatively indexed can be specified as input buffers (just don't rotate them), and there can be mulitple output buffers too.

+ParallelAccelerator provides a basic implementation of `runStencil` that runs without `@acc`, whose purpose is mostly for correctness checking.
+When `@acc` is being used, ParallelAccelerator supplies a macro implementation of `runStencil` even when acceleration mode is turned off (through the environment variable `PROSPECT_MODE=none`).

 ### Faster compilation via userimg.jl